networking/init-cms-sandbox/README.md

 Find more information about the init CMS on [www.initcms.com](http://www.initcms.com).

-A demo of the CMS can be found at demo.initcms.com The Demo is reset every 24 hours

 A demo of the CMS can be found at [demo.initcms.com](http://demo.initcms.com).
 The Demo is reset every 24 hours.

 The installation of the sandbox is pretty much the same as a normal installation of Symfony project.